Awoolanche/Apple-Wood-Rebarked/README.md

 Do you miss the good, old Apple Wood add-on? **Apple Wood Rebarked** brings it back better than ever!
 This mod is a rework designed to bring all the features of its successor into the 1.21.1 version, while improving certain aspects and adding new, exciting content.
 Enjoy beautiful apple-themed furniture, new tools, decorations and extended compatibility with your favorite [Let's Do] mods.

 At its current state, Apple Wood Rebarked ports all the blocks and features from the original Apple Wood add-on and adds few features from my other, unreleased projects that were adjusted to fit the overall [Let's Do] aesthetic and vibe.
-Be aware, that this mod is my playground - things may be added, changed or removed in future releases.
+Be aware, that this mod is my modding playground - things may be added, changed or removed in future releases.
 Here be dragons.

 ---